a-lundsgaard/chat-app-api/README.md

 ## Demo

 A live demo of the app can be found [my-chat.herokuapp.com](https://my-chat.herokuapp.com/).
+The demo is currently hosted on a Heroku dyno, so it may take a while to load.

 ## ER Diagram